 Egyptians count money at a currency exchange office in downtown Cairo (Photo: AP)

-Egypt announced on Wednesday that central bank governor Hesham Ramez will be replaced by senior banker Tarek Amer, in a move welcomed by traders who expect a new approach to help ease the country's currency crisis.
+Egypt said on Wednesday that central bank governor Hesham Ramez will be replaced by senior banker Tarek Amer, in a move welcomed by traders who expect a new approach that could help ease the country's currency crisis.

 Egypt has sought to tame a once-thriving currency black market with measures such as a cap on dollar-denominated bank deposits.